ananthu-aniraj/pdiscoformer/training_instructions.md

 This document contains the instructions to train the models for the experiments in the paper.

-The code has been designed to work with both single and multi-GPU training (including multi-node training) using PyTorch`s Distributed Data Parallel (DDP) and the `torchrun` utility from [torchelastic](https://pytorch.org/docs/stable/elastic/run.html).
+The code has been designed to work with both single and multi-GPU training (including multi-node training) using PyTorch's Distributed Data Parallel (DDP) and the `torchrun` utility from [torchelastic](https://pytorch.org/docs/stable/elastic/run.html).
 It is also designed to auto-detect slurm environments and set the appropriate environment variables for multi-gpu training in DDP.

 ## Experiment Tracking
 It is recommended to use [Weights and Biases](https://wandb.ai/site) for tracking the experiments.
 The `--wandb` flag can be used to enable this feature.
 Feel free to remove the `--wandb` flag if you don`t want to use it.